 There are other alternatives: EVGA Precision XOC, NZXT Cam, and ASUS GPU Tweak to name a few.
 However, Afterburner has become the gold standard.
-Afterburner is based on Riva Tuner, which is opensource overclocking and hardware monitoring software that supports a wide gamut of GPUs, both from Nvidia and AMD.
+Afterburner is also based on Riva Tuner, which is an opensource overclocking and hardware monitoring software that supports a wide gamut of GPUs, both from Nvidia and AMD.

 For the context of the guide, we’ll assume the use of Afterburner, as it’s an excellent utility.
 Get the latest version here.

 After downloading and installing Afterburner, open the utility.
 It should look like this:

 Clock and memory speeds are listed to the left, with voltage and temperature to the right.
 All the adjustable functions are centered between these two.
 At the bottom, the temperature is plotted over time, which is helpful in identifying thermal spikes and measuring how effective fan profiles are.

 Towards the bottom is the slider for adjusting core clock speeds, which is what most people want to do when shooting for a simple underclock.
 Taking the slider all the way to the right increase the clock speed to the card’s supported limit set by VBIOS.
 Taking it the left will decrease the clock speed.
 Adjust the clock speed to the desired level, and test for stability.